 A reflection written by Jess Myers, Women's Center Director The last time I passed by this wall was in February 2015.
 Before the murder of Freddie Gray.
 Before the Baltimore Uprisings.
 Before...
 I don't remember what was on this wall, if anything.
 But walking down Greenmount Avenue yesterday afternoon on my way to visit the Monument … Continue reading While on Greenmount Ave. & Oliver St.

 When the unrest swelled again in Baltimore on Monday, April 27th, 2015, UMBC was in the midst of studying for final exams and preparing for the end of the semester.
 For many, the Uprising seemed well removed from our campus, as a perceived sense of distance from the city belies the significance of the ‘B’ … Continue reading Critical Social Justice: Baltimore 365 — October 19th through 23rd!

 “How are you doing?”
 It’s a simple enough question, but one that has a stronger implicit meaning this week.
 Many keep asking me “How are you doing?” pointing their eyes toward the city.
-I keep asking my friends “How are you doing?” with my mind flying to people dancing at North and Penn encircled by … Continue reading Doing Critical Social Justice movement.
+I keep asking my friends “How are you doing?” with my mind flying to people dancing at North and Penn encircled by … Continue reading Doing Critical Social Justice in Baltimore